sfedrick/Retire/readme.md

 Inflation adjusts money for the first year entered.
 I.e if you entered your age of 25 and birth year 1996 than we would assume we're in the year 2021 and all inflated dollars will be reverted to their 2021 equivalent.
 Fill out the inflation.csv with inflation information for each specific year.
 For any year not entered we use the default inflation entered by the user in the app.

 Debt money isn't assumed to keep up with inflation.
 We assume you are performing constant payments over the coarse of your loan.
-So we don't require you to increase debt money with inflation once it frees up in the same way we do with normal yearly savings.
+So we don't require you to increase debt money with inflation once it frees we make sure that the ammount saved keeps up with inflation

 All textboxes with a star require input in order to run the app